MellonNet/mln-backend-emulator/integrations.md

 # Mini-game integrations

-MLN can integrate with other mini-games to grant rewards in MLN based on mini-game progress and vice-versa.
+MLN can integrate with other mini-games to grant awards in MLN based on mini-game progress and vice-versa.
 The general pattern is:

 1. Create a mini-game server to host Flash files and handle requests
 1. Serve the flash files with a session ID cookie